qns-cloud/cis-ansible/README.md

 [![Build Status](https://travis-ci.org/major/cis-rhel-ansible.svg?branch=master)](https://travis-ci.org/major/cis-rhel-ansible)

-This is an ansible playbook for automatically applying CIS Security Benchmarks to a system running Ubuntu 20.04 LTS and 22.04 LTS.
+This is an ansible playbook for automatically applying CIS Security Benchmarks to a **pre-production** system running Ubuntu 20.04 LTS and 22.04 LTS.

 ### What are these benchmarks?